-The Kissamos - Piraeus service was operated by Lane Sea Lines.
+The Kissamos - Piraeus service is operated by Lane Sea Lines.

-The Kissamos - Piraeus route is no longer running and there are currently no direct alternative ferry services between Crete,Greece and Athens,Greece either.
+The Kissamos - Piraeus route is no longer available with Direct Ferries.
 Please browse our route, port, destination or ferry company pages to see if there is an alternative option or follow the links on this page for further information.

 You can also book tickets on 1000’s of other routes from our search box.

 Ferries from 2877 routes and 692 ports worldwide

 We arrange over 1.2 million crossings / year

 We check up to 1 million prices for our customers daily